-Kataoka Curved Bleeding Heart Ring
+Kataoka Curved Heart Diamond Ring

-Brilliant Earth Six-Prong Classic Ring
+Brilliant Earth Classic Six-Prong Solitaire Engagement Ring

-Neil Lane Diamond Ring
+Neil Lane Diamond Bridal Set

-Adiamor Micro Pave Diamond Engagement Ring
+Adiamor Micro Pavé Diamond Engagement Ring

 Blue Nile Luna Diamond Engagement Ring

 A classic silhouette with the perfect amount of sparkle.
 A dazzling row of shared prong set diamonds makes this ring compatible (and stackable) with other bands.

-Tiffany Heart-Shaped Diamond Engagement Ring
+Tiffany & Co.
+Heart-Shaped Diamond Engagement Ring in Platinum

+Simplicity at its finest.
 This clean platinum band accentuates the radiance of the heart-shaped center stone.

-Harry Winston Heart-Shaped Engagement Ring with Tapered Baguettes
+Harry Winston Heart-Shaped Engagement Ring With Tapered Baguettes

-Forzieri Heart Diamond V-Shaped Band Shape
+Forzieri Heart Diamond V-Shaped Band Ring

 Christopher Designs Heart-Shaped Diamond Engagement Ring